drbean/edit/steve/selfintro.md

 ### Draw your Johari window.

 ------------------------------------------------------------------------
-2X2       Characteristics of the               Characteristics of the
+2X2       Characteristics of your              Characteristics of your
           self that OTHERS know                self that OTHERS DON'T know
 ------- -----------------------------        ---------------------------
-        Open self                            Hidden self
+        The Open You                         The Hidden You

  \